Food Tours Rome – Local Aromas

 Half a glass of extra virgin olive oil

-Fill a large bowl with cold water, cut 2 lemons in half and squeeze the juice into the water, add the lemon halves to the water too.
+Fill a large bowl with cold water, cut 2 lemons in half, squeeze the juice into the water, and add the lemon halves.
 This will stop the artichokes from oxidizing and turning black.

-Wearing gloves (to avoid staining your hands) rip off the hard outer leaves of the artichokes until you reach the soft, yellow, inner leaves.
-Cut off all but 4-5cm of the stalk and keep to one side.
-Continue trimming the artichoke by paring down the rough outer layer of the stem then cut off the tops of the leaves straight across.
-The artichoke should now look similar to a rose.
-Rub the artichoke all over with one of the lemon halves then put into the bowl of water and lemon juice while you continue prepping the other artichokes.
-Take the extra stalks that you cut off and also trim these and add to the water.
+Wearing gloves to avoid staining your hands, rip off the hard outer leaves until you reach the soft, yellow, inner leaves.
+Cut off all but 2 inches (5 cm) of the stalk and set aside.
+Continue trimming the artichoke by paring down the rough outer layer of the stem, then cut off the tops of the leaves straight across.
+Rub the artichoke all over with a lemon half, then put it into the bowl of lemon water.
+Trim the extra stalks and add them to the water.

-Once all of your artichokes have been trimmed, finely chop a couple of cloves of garlic (you can decide how much garlic you prefer depending on your taste) and a small bunch of mint leaves.
-Season the mixture then sprinkle a little more salt and pepper over your chopping board or work surface.
+Finely chop a couple of cloves of garlic (adjust to taste) and a small bunch of mint leaves.
+Season the mixture with salt and pepper, then sprinkle a little more salt and pepper over your work surface.

-Now take the first artichoke and slam in firmly on the table to open up the leaves, pry them open with your fingers and stuff the garlic and herb mixture inside.
-Roll the exterior of the artichoke in the salt and pepper to season then place stalk end up in a large saucepan.
+Take the first artichoke, slam it firmly on the table to open up the leaves, then pry them open with your fingers and stuff the garlic and herb mixture inside.
+Roll the exterior of the artichoke in the salt and pepper, then place it stalk-end up in a large saucepan.

-Once all of your artichokes and stalks are in the pan, pour in half a glass of extra virgin olive oil and two glasses of water (you could also add a splash of white wine).
-Cover with a lid or aluminum foil and cook on a low heat for about half an hour.
-You can check that the artichokes are ready by poking a fork or knife into the center at the base of the stem.
-When the artichoke is soft they are ready to eat.
+Once all your artichokes and stalks are in the pan, pour in half a glass of extra virgin olive oil (4 oz) and two glasses of water.
+You can also add a splash of white wine for extra flavor.
+Cover with a lid or aluminum foil and cook on low heat for about half an hour.
+Check for doneness by poking a fork or knife into the center at the base of the stem.
+When the artichokes are soft, they are ready to eat.